nickolanack/php-pattern-matcher/README.md

 # php-pattern-matcher
-A really simple pattern matcher for strings
+A very simple generic pattern matcher for strings

 ```php